 Professor of Music, Piano

-Rickman joined the faculty at the acclaimed School of Music of Stetson University in 1983, where he is professor of piano.
-In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and was honored to receive it again in 2013.
+Rickman joined the faculty at the Stetson University School of Music in 1983, where he is professor of music in piano.
+A highly sought-after performer and teacher, he maintains a studio of prize-winning students, preparing them for musical studies in noted graduate programs, competitions and positions in the professional musical world.
+In 1990, Rickman was the first recipient of Stetson University's Homer and Dolly Hand Award for Creative Activity and Research, and he was honored to receive it again in 2013.
 In 1995, he received the highest honor given by Stetson University, the William Hugh McEniry Award for Excellence in Teaching.
-Rickman has also served on the faculties of William Woods and Westminster Colleges and at Southeastern Louisiana University.
+He received grants from Stetson University that allowed him to study the late works of Beethoven and Schubert with the pianist Edward Kilenyi, and the works of twentieth century Dutch composers with Dutch pianist-composer Piet Stalmeier.
+Rickman has also served on the faculties of William Woods and Westminster Colleges in Fulton, Mo., and at Southeastern Louisiana University in Hammond.

 - University of North Texas